 Updated with figures for 2015 tax returns and forms for the Affordable Care Act.
-Spoiler Alert: Having foreign income may increase your overall tax amount AND your monthly premiums for health insurance in the US.
+Spoiler Alert: Having foreign income may increase your overall tax amount AND your monthly premiums for health insurance during the year you move to/from the US.

-Reminder for Americans with foreign income: Declare all foreign income on US income tax returns!
+Reminder for Americans with foreign income: Declare all foreign income on US taxes!

 Paid Income Tax in Another Country?

 If you paid income taxes in another country, you might be able to use the Foreign Tax Credit (Form 1116).
 You can either claim a credit for eligible foreign taxes or deduct foreign income taxes as an Itemized Deduction on Schedule A. But if your deductions on Schedule A are less than the standardized deduction, you should choose the standardized deduction instead.

 If you did not pay taxes on your foreign income, such as English teaching assistants who do not make enough to be taxed in France or Spain or students who received a tax-free scholarship to study in another country, you may be able to use the Foreign Earned Income Exclusion (Form 2555) if you made less than $100,800 in 2015.
 (Teaching assistants, stop laughing/crying!)
 However, in order to claim this exclusion, you must be outside of the United States for at least 330 days of a twelve month period that includes part of 2015.
 This means that most assistants do not qualify, unless they managed to remain outside of the US for more than 35 days over a 365 day period.